 The Magician King

-This urban fantasy is a hardcover edition that was published by Viking Adult on August 9, 2011 and has 400 pages.
+urban fantasy that was published by Viking Adult on August 9, 2011 and has 400 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dangerous Women, The Magicians

 Second in The Magicians urban fantasy series for young adults and revolving around the four new rulers of Fillory.

 It’s such an odd combination of contemporary, medieval, and Alice in Wonderland with a bored Quentin eager for a quest, and he’s not the only one who falls into the questing habit.

 It’s mostly a vehicle for Julia’s back history.
 The ordeals she went through after she was rejected from Brakebills.
 Her determination to explore and learn about magic.
 It’s a lucky chance for Quentin when the two of them get stranded on earth…without magic!!